Ojibwe: Precontact and spiritual beliefs

 According to Ojibwe oral history and from recordings in birch bark scrolls, the Ojibwe originated from the mouth of the Saint Lawrence River on the Atlantic coast of what is now Quebec.
 They traded widely across the continent for thousands of years as they migrated, and knew of the canoe routes to move north, west to east, and then south in the Americas.
 The identification of the Ojibwe as a culture or people may have occurred in response to contact with Europeans.
 The Europeans preferred to deal with groups, and tried to identify those they encountered.

 According to Ojibwe oral history, seven great miigis (Cowrie shells) appeared to them in the Waabanakiing (Land of the Dawn, i.e., Eastern Land) to teach them the mide way of life.
 One of the miigis was too spiritually powerful and killed the people in the Waabanakiing when they were in its presence.
 The six others remained to teach, while the one returned into the ocean.
 The six established doodem (clans) for people in the east, symbolized by animals.
-The five original Anishinaabe doodem were the Wawaazisii (Bullhead), Baswenaazhi (Echo-maker, i.e., Crane), Aan'aawenh (Pintail Duck), Nooke (Tender, i.e., Bear) and Moozoonsii (Little Moose).
+The five original Anishinaabe doodem were the Wawaazisii (Bullhead), Baswenaazhi (Echo-maker, i.e., Crane), Aan'aawenh (Pintail), Nooke (Tender, i.e., Bear) and Moozoonsii (Little Moose).
 The six miigis then returned to the ocean as well.
 If the seventh had stayed, it would have established the Thunderbird doodem.

 At a later time, one of these miigis appeared in a vision to relate a prophecy.
 It said that if the Anishinaabeg did not move farther west, they would not be able to keep their traditional ways alive because of the many new pale-skinned settlers who would arrive soon in the east.
 Their migration path would be symbolized by a series of smaller Turtle Islands, which was confirmed with miigis shells (i.e., cowry shells).
 After receiving assurance from their "Allied Brothers" (i.e., Mi'kmaq) and "Father" (i.e., Abenaki) of their safety to move inland, the Anishinaabeg gradually migrated west along the Saint Lawrence River to the Ottawa River to Lake Nipissing, and then to the Great Lakes.